volodymyr-kushchev/Simple-Genetic-Algorithm/README.md

 TODO:

  - Add unit tests
+ - Replace WinForms with MAUI and use graphics for visualization.
  - Change shape to circles
- - Fix issues with ui lag between iterations / generations
+ - Fix issues with ui lag between iterations / generations.
+It called flickering.
+Need to use MAUI framework for visualization.